cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 used in IETF protocols, including: AEAD_AES_128_GCM {{!RFC5116}}, AEAD_AES_256_GCM {{!RFC5116}},
 AEAD_AES_128_CCM {{!RFC5116}}, AEAD_CHACHA20_POLY1305 {{!RFC8439}}, AEAD_AES_128_CCM_8 {{!RFC6655}}.

+These algorithms, as cited, all define a nonce length (r) of 96 bits.
+Some definitions of these AEAD algorithms allow for other nonce lengths, but the analyses used in this document all the same nonce length.
+Using other nonce lengths might result in different bounds; for example, {{GCMProofs}} shows that using a variable-length nonce for AES-GCM results in worse security bounds.

 The CL and IL values bound the total number of encryption and forgery queries (q and v).
 Alongside each value, we also specify these bounds.